A LOT of work goes into carefully crafting a sound. Everything from mixing the instrument tracks to EQing vocals.

-Instead of playing with the EQ of the vocals to boost the bass you may give bring everything else down into the low end.
+Instead of playing with the vocal EQ to boost the bass, you may bring everything else down into the low end.
 This should round out the vocals nicely.

 If there is too much energy put into the lower mid-range tones of a vocal, you may be looking at a mic issue.
 It could also be an issue that occurs due to the size of the room.

-All of these issues you may not be able to fix but you can fix the track after recording easily.
+You might not be able to fix all these issues, but you can fix the track after recording easily.
 You will want to be careful and patient as the effects and EQs you will have to use may end up decreasing the fullness of the vocals altogether.

 You will want to add a few EQ bands and decrease the width of the Q so that you can tidy up the sound.

-Rumble and noise, we all know can be useful in some genres, but even too much of it in those can cause your vocals to get a bit muddy.
-Most of the time a hi-pass filter will be able to eliminate this issue.
+We all know rumble and noise can be useful in some genres, but even too much of it in those can cause your vocals to get a bit muddy.
+Most of the time, a high-pass filter will be able to eliminate this issue.
 You can also play with the treble.

 With this issue, you may have to do a little finagling to get the sound just right.
-You may have to use both a high and low pass filter.
+You may have to use both a low and high pass filter.
 You may have to boost the treble slightly.
 But this problem is fixable with just a bit of patience.

 To get the right EQ’d vocals, it takes you to know what to look for and how to fix the problems that may arise.
 These issues are all relatively common, and paying attention to them should help you achieve the sound you want.

-In the end, most audio engineers are looking for a nice neutral sound that they and then boost with plug-in and effects to give the end result a unique soundscape.
+In the end, most audio engineers look for a nice NEUTRAL sound that they then boost with plug-ins and effects to give the end result in a unique soundscape.

 Vocal EQing Software

 There are a few industry standard programs that you will have to pay for that offer more range of plug-ins.
-These are called DAWs or digital audio workstation.
+These are called DAWs or digital audio workstations.